 The iPhone Upgrade Program gives you more freedom

-While both the iPhone Upgrade Program and Payment Plan have you choose your carrier (in the US, it's the Big Four) when signing up, the iPhone Upgrade Program gives you a bit more leeway.
+When you're thinking about the iPhone Upgrade Program vs. payments, know that while both have you choose your carrier (in the U.S., it's the Big Four) when signing up, the iPhone Upgrade Program gives you a bit more leeway.
 You can switch from your current carrier after 12 months if you are not satisfied, but the Payment Plan requires you to stay with them for the entire 24 months.

 We simply prefer the flexibility that the iPhone Upgrade Program offers over the standard Payment Plan.
 It's more pros than cons, even if you don't need an upgrade every year.